laureeng1/Town-WebApp/README.md

 # Town-WebApp
-Application for manage the different activity of your town
+Application to manage the different activity of your town